 The diploma will be covered over two Semesters.

-The total weekly instruction time is six hours.
+The total weekly instruction time is five hours.

 Class schedule: